 Bitcoin Cash

-BCH to USD
+BCH to USDProject history

 Improving Bitcoin’s ability to handle large transaction volumes at high speed and low cost has been a technological challenge since the launch of the protocol.
 How best to achieve this eventually led to irreconcilable disagreements in the Bitcoin community, and a part of the community split off and created Bitcoin Cash in 2017 by forking the original protocol.